DeepNets-US/Gender-Recognition-from-Voice/README.md

 ## Dependencies
 - Python 3.x
 - R (with required packages, as specified in the R script)
-- Libraries: tkinter, joblib, numpy, pydub (install using `pip install -r requirements.txt`)
+- Libraries: tkinter, joblib, numpy, pydub

 ## Usage
 1. Launch the GUI using one of the options above.